Nibble-Knowledge/cpu-assembler/README.md

 * ./as4 -b BASE_ADDRESS INPUT OUTPUT
 * ./as4 INPUT OUTPUT

 Where INPUT is your assembly language text file, OUTPUT is your binary file output, and BASE_ADDRESS is the numerical value (in hex, octal, decimal or binary) of the base address for compilation where all memory addresses are calculated relative to.
+BASE_ADDRESS is assumed to be 0 if not specified.

 ### 8 instructions ###
 The Nibble Knowledge CPU has 8 instructions which are split into two different types: